-- 35. PPS's primary purpose in providing probation services for individuals is to collect its own fees and the fines and costs owed to the Municipal Court. - 36.
-PPS charges monthly fees to those on probation. - 37.
+- 39. PPS's primary purpose in providing probation services for individuals is to collect its own fees and the fines and costs owed to the Municipal Court. - 40.
+PPS charges monthly fees to those on probation. - 41.
 Under the Contract, "[f]ees for [PPS's] basic services . . . are payable not by the City, but by sentenced offenders."
 Ex.
 A at 3.
 The Contract highlights that the private probation is a "cost-free program, the support of which rests completely on the private agency, and the offender-not the taxpayer."
-Id. at 11. - 38.
+Id. at 11. - 42.
 The Contract authorizes PPS to bill individuals assigned to probation for program services.
 Ex.
-A at 2. - 39.
-The Contract, when executed, required the City to pay PPS 30% of all pre-existing fines that were delinquent at that time and that PPS subsequently collected.
+A at 2. - 43.
+The Contract required the City to pay PPS 30% of all pre-existing fines that were delinquent at that the time of the Contract's original execution and that PPS subsequently collected.
 Ex.
-A at 3. - 40.
-According to the Contract, PPS charges individuals a monthly fee (listed in the contract as \$30 per month) for basic supervision, which should include 1 to 5 office visits per month depending on a "risk result," community service coordination, referral to appropriate agencies to address probation supervisees' needs, and possible home or work visits by the PPS officer-depending on the level of supervision needed and the officer's discretion.
+A at 3.

+- 44. The Contract authorizes PPS to charge individuals a monthly fee (listed in the contract as \$30 per month) for basic supervision, which should include 1 to 5 office visits per month depending on a "risk result," community service coordination, referral to appropriate agencies to address probation supervisees' needs, and possible home or work visits by the PPS officer-depending on the level of supervision needed and the officer's discretion.
 Ex.
 A at 8.
-PPS is authorized under the Contract to charge additional fees for additional services such as anger management, substance abuse, and personal growth classes.
-Id. at 8-13.

-- 41. The Contract prohibits PPS from "profit[ing] or attempt[ing] to profit from any fines, restitution, or court cost collected from the offenders," though this prohibition is contradicted by other parts of the Contract that (1) permit PPS to earn 30% of all fines that were delinquent prior to 1998 and were collected by PPS, and (2) permit PPS to charge a monthly "service" fee for its collection of fines, restitution, and court costs from individuals.
+PPS is also authorized to charge additional fees for additional services, such as anger management, substance abuse, and personal growth classes.
+Id. at 8-13. - 45.
+The Contract prohibits PPS from "profit[ing] or attempt[ing] to profit from any fines, restitution, or court cost collected from the offenders," though this prohibition is contradicted by other parts of the Contract that (1) permit PPS to earn 30% of all fines that were delinquent prior to 1998 and were collected by PPS, and (2) permit PPS to charge a monthly "service" fee for its collection of fines, restitution, and court costs from individuals.
 Ex.
-A at 3. - 42.
-When money is paid by offenders, the Contract is silent on how that money will be divided between probation service fees owed to PPS and fines and costs owed to the Municipal Court. - 43.
+A at 3. - 46.
+When money is paid by offenders, the Contract is silent on how that money will be divided between probation service fees owed to PPS and fines and costs owed to the Municipal Court. - 47.
 The Contract also requires PPS to supervise, at no cost, any individuals whom the Municipal Court deems indigent.
 Ex.
-A at 8. - 44.
-As detailed below, however, the Municipal Court does not assess indigency, and PPS generally does not assist in seeking an indigency determination, even where it is clear an individual is having difficulty paying.
+A at 8.
+As detailed below, however, the Municipal Court did not assess indigency while the Contract was in effect, and PPS generally did not assist in seeking an indigency determination, even where it was clear an individual was having difficulty paying.